Elir25/advice-generator/project_react_film_app/README.md

 1. Create a project folder using `npx create-react-app`
 1. Delete all unnecessary code
-1. Use the classNames that are in the index.css file (save yourself some time!)
+1. Use the classNames that are in the index.css file (and save yourself some time!)
-1. Create a Film component
+1. Create a Films.js component
-1. Write the code to get all the films from Studio Ghibli
+1. Write the code to get all the films from Studio Ghibli when the page loads: create a const `films` and a `setFilms` to update this; you use React's `useEffect()` to load the films on the page with a `fetch()` request
-1. Show the films on the screen: a header with the film title, and then the film details Director, Producer, Release date and Rotten Tomato Score
+1. Show the films on the screen: a header with the film title, and then the film details Director, Producer, Release date and Rotten Tomato Score (see example image above)
 1. Add any styling you like to make it look better and more professional

 ### For graduates